tinkerfish/aws-lambda-demo/README.md

 * push the image to AWS with CI/CD using GitHub Actions
 * scheduling the lambda function to run as a recurring cron job
 * building custom AWS CloudFormation to automate creation of lambda function
+* an update to the CI/CD GitHub Action that caches the Docker image on AWS ECR, speeding up run time

 ## License
 [BSD 3-Clause License](https://github.com/alexanderdamiani/aws-lambda-demo/blob/main/LICENSE)